Blog Post by: Zafar Siddiqui

 This is taught to Muslim children around the world.
 When I was a child, I remember revering the ground where my mother walked and looking intently at it to see how heaven looked.
 As I grew up, the purport of this most beautiful teaching about mothers became clearer to me.
 Indeed, in the obedience, reverence, love, respect, adoration and service of one's mother (and father) lies the key to attaining paradise.

 To all the mothers out there - I would like to express my deepest regard and offer my sincere thanks for taking on this most noble role!
 You are the real heroes who nurture the young minds and make our human civilization thrive.
 The travails of pregnancy that you endure, the unmatched dedication in caring for the newborn, and the selfless compassion that you show; there is no equal to that.
 Dictionaries will beat a retreat if one were to try to find the right word to say "thank you" to you !

-As a tribute to mothers, I would like to introduce some amazing and dedicated Minnesota Muslim mothers.
+As a tribute to mothers, I would like to introduce some amazing Minnesota Muslim mothers.

 Happy Mother's Day!